-The 15% bracket for married taxpayers filing jointly increased to twice the single bracket for 2003 and 2004, which will eliminate the marriage penalty in that bracket.
-Married taxpayers filing jointly with taxable incomes over \$56,800 may reduce their tax liability by \$935.
-For tax years after 2004, the size of the 15% bracket reverts back to the 2001 Act, which is gradually phased in to the year 2008.
+The 15% bracket for married taxpayers filing jointly increased to twice the single bracket for 2003 and 2004, which eliminated the marriage penalty in that bracket.
+The 2004 Act made this increase permanent until the end of 2010.

-Practitioner Note.
-Notice that the 2003 Act only fixed the 15% bracket and not other brackets.
-So, actually, the Act has not completely eliminated the marriage tax penalty.
+Practitioner Note-Notice that the 2003 act only fixed the 15% bracket and not other brackets.
+So, actually, the acts have not completely eliminated the marriage tax penalty.

 The other part of the marriage tax penalty has to do with the comparison of standard deduction between singles and married filing jointly.
 Two singles were afforded a larger standard deduction than a married couple filing jointly.
 The 2003 Act changed this deduction starting in the year 2003 so that the deduction for married filing jointly moved to 200% of the single taxpayer amount.
-Thus, married taxpayers filing jointly will benefit from the \$4,750 times 2, or \$9,500 (previously scheduled to be \$7,950), standard deduction in years 2003 and 2004 then back to the previous phasein schedule of the 2001 Act.
-Inflationary adjustments will continue to be made.
+Thus, married taxpayers filing jointly will benefit from the \$4,850 times 2, or \$9,700 standard deduction in 2004.
+Inflationary adjustments will continue to be made until the end of the year 2010.
+The projected 2005 standard deductions are: \$10,000 married filing jointly, \$5,000 single or married filing singly and \$7,300 for heads of households.

-Increasing the credit phaseout amounts for joint filers will provide marriage tax penalty relief for earned income credit calculations.
-The 2001 Act increases by \$1,000 in 2002, \$2,000 in 2005, and \$3,000 in 2008, both the beginning and ending of the earned income credit phaseout ranges.
-Married individuals must file a joint return in order to claim the earned income credit.
-The calculation of the couple's combined income previously penalized some couples that had a smaller earned income credit when married compared to unmarried.
+Increasing the credit phaseout amounts for joint filers will provide marriage tax penalty relief for EIC calculations.
+The 2001 Act increased by \$1,000 in 2002, \$2,000 in 2005, and \$3,000 in 2008, both the beginning and ending of the EIC phaseout ranges.
+Married individuals must file a joint return in order to claim the EIC.
+The calculation of the couple's combined income previously penalized some couples that had a smaller EIC when married compared to unmarried.

-Itemized Deductions (Schedule A)
+Itemized Deductions Form 1040 (Schedule A)